二叉树的递归-层序遍历

 The traversal order of the traverse

-function is to keep moving to the left child node until it encounters a null pointer and cannot move further, then attempt to move one step to the right child node; then keep trying to move to the left child node again, and so on.
-If both the left and right subtrees are fully traversed, it returns to the parent node above.
-Actually, you can see from the code that it first recursively calls root.left
+function is to keep moving to the left child node until it encounters a null pointer and can't go further, then it tries to move one step to the right child node; then it tries moving left again, repeating this cycle.
+If both left and right subtrees are done, it returns to the parent node.
+You can see this from the code: it first recursively calls root.left

 .

-Some readers with a background in data structures might ask: "But Dong, anyone who has taken a data structures course in university has heard of pre-order, in-order, and post-order traversals of binary trees, which produce three different result orders.
-Why do you say the order of recursive traversal of nodes is fixed here?"
+Readers with some data structure background might ask: Wait a minute, everyone who has taken a data structures course knows there are pre-order, in-order, and post-order traversals, resulting in three different orders.
+Why do you say the recursive traversal order is fixed?

-This is a good question.
-First of all, the order of recursive traversal, i.e., the order in which the traverse
+The order of recursive traversal, that is, the order in which the traverse

-For example, when you first enter a node, you don't yet know anything about its child nodes, whereas when you are about to leave a node, you have already traversed all its child nodes.
-Writing code in these two situations can definitely have different effects.
+For example, when you first enter a node, you know nothing about its child nodes, but when you leave a node, you have visited all its child nodes.
+Writing code in these two situations can lead to different outcomes.

-What you refer to as pre-order, in-order, and post-order traversals are actually just writing code in different positions within the above binary tree traversal framework:
+What you refer to as pre-order, in-order, and post-order traversals is actually about writing code at different points in this binary tree traversal framework:

 // Binary tree traversal framework